AzurRx BioPharma (NASDAQ:AZRX) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of AzurRx BioPharma (NASDAQ:AZRX) from a hold rating to a buy rating in a report published on Thursday, Zacks.com reports.
-Zacks Investment Research currently has $1.00 target price on the stock.
+Zacks Investment Research upgraded shares of AzurRx BioPharma (NASDAQ:AZRX) from a hold rating to a buy rating in a research report released on Thursday morning, Zacks.com reports.
+The firm currently has $1.00 price objective on the stock.

 According to Zacks, “Azurrx Biopharma, Inc. is a biopharmaceutical company.
 It focused on the development of recombinant proteins for the treatment of gastrointestinal diseases and microbiome related conditions.
 The company’s product pipeline consists of MS1819, a recombinant lipase for the treatment of exocrine pancreatic insufficiency and AZX1101, a recombinant enzyme for the prevention of hospital-acquired C.difficile infections.
 Azurrx Biopharma, Inc. is headquartered in New York City. “

-Other analysts have also issued reports about the company.
-Maxim Group began coverage on AzurRx BioPharma in a research note on Thursday, April 1st.
-They issued a buy rating and a $3.00 price target on the stock.
-Dawson James lowered AzurRx BioPharma from a buy rating to a neutral rating in a research note on Wednesday, January 6th.
-HC Wainwright reissued a buy rating and issued a $2.50 price target on shares of AzurRx BioPharma in a research note on Wednesday, April 14th.
-Finally, Roth Capital cut their price objective on AzurRx BioPharma from $7.00 to $5.00 and set a buy rating on the stock in a report on Thursday, April 1st.
-One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-AzurRx BioPharma presently has an average rating of Buy and an average target price of $2.88.
+Other research analysts also recently issued research reports about the company.
+HC Wainwright reiterated a buy rating and issued a $2.50 price objective on shares of AzurRx BioPharma in a report on Wednesday, April 14th.
+Dawson James downgraded AzurRx BioPharma from a buy rating to a neutral rating in a report on Wednesday, January 6th.
+Maxim Group initiated coverage on AzurRx BioPharma in a report on Thursday, April 1st.
+They issued a buy rating and a $3.00 price objective on the stock.
+Finally, Roth Capital dropped their price target on AzurRx BioPharma from $7.00 to $5.00 and set a buy rating on the stock in a research note on Thursday, April 1st.
+One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the stock.
+AzurRx BioPharma currently has an average rating of Buy and a consensus price target of $2.88.

-An institutional investor recently bought a new position in AzurRx BioPharma stock.
-Renaissance Technologies LLC acquired a new position in AzurRx BioPharma, Inc. (NASDAQ:AZRX) during the fourth quarter, according to its most recent 13F filing with the SEC.
-The firm acquired 186,200 shares of the company’s stock, valued at approximately $181,000.
-Renaissance Technologies LLC owned 0.25% of AzurRx BioPharma at the end of the most recent reporting period.
-Institutional investors and hedge funds own 5.14% of the company’s stock.
+A hedge fund recently raised its stake in AzurRx BioPharma stock.
+Bank of New York Mellon Corp increased its position in shares of AzurRx BioPharma, Inc. (NASDAQ:AZRX) by 100.1% during the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 430,835 shares of the company’s stock after buying an additional 215,522 shares during the quarter.
+Bank of New York Mellon Corp owned about 1.23% of AzurRx BioPharma worth $418,000 as of its most recent SEC filing.
+5.14% of the stock is owned by hedge funds and other institutional investors.

 AzurRx BioPharma, Inc, a clinical stage biopharmaceutical company, focuses on the development of recombinant proteins for the treatment of gastrointestinal diseases.
 Its therapeutic products administer patients as oral non-systemic biologics.
-The company's lead therapeutic is MS1819, a recombinant lipase for the treatment of exocrine pancreatic insufficiency (for cystic fibrosis and chronic pancreatitis patients).
+The company's lead therapeutic is MS1819, a recombinant lipase for the treatment of exocrine pancreatic insufficiency.

 Get a free copy of the Zacks research report on AzurRx BioPharma (AZRX)